Step 1

 Voting has to be in person, there's no postal voting in parish elections.

-The vote will be counted after the polls have closed and announced later that night.
+The vote will be counted after the polls have closed and announced later that evening.

 Step 6